LadiesLoveCleanCode/MangoDB-api/README.md

 ### Unsolved Problems

-- Still need to ....
-- Would like to eventually ....
+- Add category routes to display inventory based on grouped categories
+- Add an update button that routes to manage your inventory page
+- Clickable icons to display inventory lists based on grouped categories

 ## Images